 Often, a better approach to reducing fanout is to use a balanced tree for the high fanout signals.
 Consider manually replicating registers based on the design hierarchy, because the cells included in a hierarchy are often placed together.
-Review the recommendations in Use Register Replication in Chapter 3.

 To structure control set trees as described in the preceding example, you can use the opt_design Tcl command with one of the following options: